learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 Congratulations, you've completed your first assignment and submitted it to CodeGrade!
 You now know how to work on and submit assignments going forward:

-- Click the **Fork** button on the Canvas assignment.
+- Click the **OctoCat** button on the Canvas assignment, then the **Fork** button on the repo page.
 - Once the assignment is forked, clone it down to your local machine.
-- Run `npm install` to download the tools required for the assignment.
+- Run `npm install` to download the tools required to run the tests for the assignment.
 - Run `npm test` to see what tests you have to pass.
 Run the command as many times as you like to check your work as you go.
-- Complete any required work, then run the `git add`, `git commit`, and `git push` commands in the terminal.
+- Complete any required work, then run the `git add`, `git commit`, and `git push` commands in the terminal to push your work up to GitHub.
 - Submit your assignment through CodeGrade by selecting your GitHub account, then connecting the appropriate repo.